JonathaWRDCosta/42-Piscine-2024/C-00/ex07/README.md

    ```

    - This will execute the `ft_putnbr` function, printing the value passed in `main` (e.g., if `main` has `ft_putnbr(42);`, it will print `42` to the console followed by a newline).

+This documentation provides a basic explanation of the code and how to run it.
+Remember to consider error handling and expand functionality based on your specific programming needs.